 We are pleased to cater for an unusually wide range of subject choices, both vocational and academic.

-Mock exams are taken rather early on in Year 11 to ensure that students have all necessary provisions in place for their real exams.
+Mock exams are taken rather early on in Year 11 in real exam conditions to ensure that students have all necessary provisions in place for their real exams.

 Read the KS4 GCSE (and equivalent) Options Booklet (pdf) to see what subjects and courses are available in the Upper School.